Our summers are getting hotter with more extremely hot days due to climate change.

 There are many things you can do to prepare for extreme heat events.
 PreparedBC has created the Extreme Heat Preparedness Guide to help individuals, families, and communities get prepared.

-Some examples are identifying family and community members that might be at risk, such as people who live alone, are over 65 years old and who have limited mobility, evaluating if you can stay home or if there are areas of your home that are cooler, and identifying locations where you can go to cool down, such as malls, libraries, and green spaces with shade.
+Some preparedness examples include identifying family and community members who might be at risk such as those who live alone or older adults who have limited mobility; evaluating if you can stay home or if there are areas of your home that are cooler; and identifying locations where you can go to cool down such as malls, libraries and green spaces with shade.

 Check out the Four Steps to Emergency Preparedness to learn more about how to prepare for all types of emergencies.

-An Extreme Heat Emergency will be issued when the criteria for Heat Warnings are expected to last for 3 or more consecutive days with temperatures continuing to increase.
+An Extreme Heat Emergency will be declared when the criteria for a Heat Warning is expected to last for three or more consecutive days, with temperatures continuing to increase.